Doors (film)

-Doors is a 2021 American science fiction anthology film directed by Jeff Desom, Saman Kesh and Dugan O'Neal and written by Desom, Ed Hobbs, Kesh, O'Neal and Chris White.
+Doors (also known as Portal in the UK) is a 2021 American science fiction anthology film directed by Jeff Desom, Saman Kesh and Dugan O'Neal and written by Desom, Ed Hobbs, Kesh, O'Neal and Chris White.
 The film follows several groups of people responding to the sudden appearance of mysterious alien portals, known as "doors", that manifest around the world and are linked to mass disappearances and psychological disturbances.
 Told through three main segments and a framing device, the story depicts the phenomenon from the perspectives of high-school students, volunteer researchers and a reclusive scientist.
 Doors was released in select theatres and on video on demand in March 2021, and received mixed reviews; critics generally praised the central premise and some imagery while finding the anthology uneven and underdeveloped.

 Plot

 The film opens with a disoriented man wandering alone through a forest, apparently having passed through one of a series of mysterious alien portals nicknamed "doors" that have appeared across the world.
 News reports and radio broadcasts establish that the doors are responsible for mass disappearances and drastic changes to life on Earth.

 The first main segment, Lockdown, is set on the day the doors arrive.
 A group of high-school students sit an exam in detention when a school-wide lockdown is announced.
 As mobile phones across the building erupt with emergency alerts, the teacher leaves to investigate and does not return.
 The students eventually venture into the hallway and discover that one of the doors has materialised just outside their classroom.
 The portal exerts a psychological pull on Ash, a student who begins hearing voices and experiencing visions.
-Tensions between Ash, her crush Lizzie, and Lizzie's boyfriend Jake escalate into a confrontation, and several of the students are ultimately drawn into the door, vanishing as they step through its shimmering surface.
+Tensions between Ash, their crush Lizzie, and Lizzie's boyfriend Jake escalate into a confrontation, and several of the students are ultimately drawn into the door, vanishing as they step through its shimmering surface.

 The second segment, Knockers, takes place about two weeks later.
 In the wake of the global event, specialised volunteer teams known as "knockers" are sent through the doors on timed research missions, with a strict limit intended to prevent "door psychosis".
 One such team: Vince, Becky and Patrick, enters a door that has appeared above a secluded house.
 On the other side, they find a distorted copy of the same building.
 Each member experiences personalised hallucinations and encounters with doubles that exploit their fears and guilt, including visions tied to Becky's anxiety about an unplanned pregnancy and Patrick's unresolved relationship with an ex-partner.
 As their allotted time runs out, the environment grows more unstable and the team's sense of identity begins to break down, raising doubts about who, if anyone, has truly returned from the other side.